IndiaAparicio/freedomGame/documentations/documentation.md

 ## Adding Tutorial

+After testing the game with some friends I decided to add sort of a tutorial at the beginning of the game.
+The tutorial is supposed to explain the purpose and the "rules" of the game.
+7 variables will be set to true after each other and by doing so, different screens will be displayed.
+First I coded it like this:

 ```javascript

 if(intro_1){

           image(intro_1_img, windowWidth/2, windowHeight/2);
           text("The world consists of three levels: the sky, the neutral zone and your home.", windowWidth/2,100);